 - The Famous Delhi University Photocopy Case

 The “Delhi University Photocopy Case” became a global talking point in the Evolution of Copyright Laws when the court ruled that photocopying textbooks for educational purposes was fair dealing under the Copyright Act, 1957.
-International publishers were shocked, but students celebrated this interpretation of intellectual property rights that prioritized educational access!
+This interpretation of intellectual property rights that prioritized educational access shocked international publishers but delighted students.

 Protect your digital content in today’s complex online environment.
 Explore Copyright issues in cyberspace to gain deeper insight into the digital challenges impacting the evolution of copyright laws.